 Not only does that make people interact with that particular post, it also makes them curious to check out the rest of your feed (assuming that the post you shared is not complete and utter horse poo).

 Don’t have an active audience?
-Share your blog posts into relevant Facebook groups.
+Share your blog posts to relevant Facebook groups and check out this blog post for 7 ways to promote your content.
 My number one source of traffic to these blog posts is from Facebook groups.
 If you’re reading this, chances are you came from a Facebook group.
-Right?